Handedness: Causes

-One common handedness theory is the brain hemisphere division of labor.
-In most people, the left side of the brain controls speaking.
-The theory suggests it is more efficient for the brain to divide major tasks between the hemispheres—thus most people may use the non-speaking (right) hemisphere for perception and gross motor skills.
-As speech is a very complex motor control task, the specialised fine motor areas controlling speech are most efficiently used to also control fine motor movement in the dominant hand.
-As the right hand is controlled by the left hemisphere (and the left hand is controlled by the right hemisphere) most people are, therefore right-handed.
-The theory depends on left-handed people having a reversed organisation.
-However, the majority of left-handers have been found to have left-hemisphere language dominance—just like right-handers.
-Only around 30% of left-handers are not left-hemisphere dominant for language.
-Some of those have reversed brain organisation, where the verbal processing takes place in the right-hemisphere and visuospatial processing is dominant to the left hemisphere.
-Others have more ambiguous bilateral organisation, where both hemispheres do parts of typically lateralised functions.
-When tasks investigating lateralisation are averaged across a group of left-handers, the overall effect is that left-handers show the same pattern of data as right-handers, but with a reduced asymmetry.
-This finding is likely due to the small proportion of left-handers who have atypical brain organisation.

 Genetic factors

 Handedness displays a complex inheritance pattern.
-For example, if both parents of a child are left-handed, there is a 26% chance of that child being left-handed.
+For example, if both parents of a child are left-handed, there is a 26% chance of their child being left-handed.
 A large study of twins from 25,732 families by Medland et al. (2006) indicates that the heritability of handedness is roughly 24%.

 Two theoretical single-gene models have been proposed to explain the patterns of inheritance of handedness, by Marian Annett of the University of Leicester, and by Chris McManus of UCL.

 However, growing evidence from linkage and genome-wide association studies suggests that genetic variance in handedness cannot be explained by a single genetic locus.
 From these studies, McManus et al. now conclude that handedness is polygenic and estimate that at least 40 loci contribute to the trait.